 History and Regional Influence

-Many of the core Palestinian customs have been shaped by Islam and interaction with neighbouring countries.
-Close government ties and immigration with Lebanon, Jordan, Syria and other countries of the Arab world have resulted in similar norms across this region.
-While Palestinian culture is very much a part of Middle Easter, Arab and Muslim culture, it is unique and distinguished in a variety of ways.
+Many of the core Palestinian customs have been shaped by Islam and interaction with neighboring countries.
+Close government ties and immigration with Lebanon, Jordan, Syria, and other countries of the Arab world have resulted in similar norms across this region.
+While Palestinian culture is very much a part of Middle Eastern, Arab, and Muslim culture, it is unique and distinguished in various ways.

 Palestinian people are well known for being incredibly hospitable, and you will likely be invited to have tea or coffee with someone you have just met.
 Despite how they’ve been treated historically, Palestinians are quick to see the best in people, and they enjoy meeting with internationals from all over the world and spending time with them.

-Geographically, Palestine is made up of two main areas: the Gaza Strip along the Mediterranean coast and the West Bank, which lays east of Jerusalem.
-Some countries recognize the Occupied Palestinian Territories as its own independent state, while others do not.
-Even without recognized borders and sovereignty, the Palestinian people are passionate about their nation and preserving their abundant culture in a variety of ways.
+Geographically, Palestine comprises two main areas: the Gaza Strip along the Mediterranean coast and the West Bank, which lies east of Jerusalem.
+Some countries recognize the Occupied Palestinian Territories as their own independent state, while others do not.
+Even without recognized borders and sovereignty, the Palestinian people are passionate about their nation and preserving their abundant culture in various ways.

 Israeli Control over Palestine

-It is known that the Palestinian borders are fully controlled by Israel which decides who enters and who does not.
-Israel’s strict policies and regulations prevent Palestinians from leaving the Occupied Palestinian Territories and, even if they found a way to travel legally, Israel can simply deny them entry when they return.
-Added to this, Palestine no longer has its own airport as the Yasser Arafat International Airport in Gaza was destroyed by the Israeli forces in 2000.
+It is known that the Palestinian borders are fully controlled by Israel, which decides who enters and who does not.
+Israel’s strict policies and regulations prevent Palestinians from leaving the Occupied Palestinian Territories, and even if they find a way to travel legally, Israel can simply deny them entry when they return.
+Added to this, Palestine no longer has its own airport, as the Yasser Arafat International Airport in Gaza was destroyed by Israeli forces in 2000.

-As a result, Palestine has fewer visitors compared to other countries that have control over their own borders and where visitors can visit with more ease.
+As a result, Palestine has fewer visitors than other countries with control over their borders and where visitors can visit more easily.
 Consequently, this makes Palestinians more eager to host internationals who come from different countries around the globe.

 Resistance and Identity

-Due to this history of violence and oppression, resistance and pursuit of freedom and equality has naturally become an engrained part of Palestinian culture.
-This collective resistance is expressed through political activism, with native intellectuals, academics and activists playing pivotal roles in advancing the Palestinian cause on the global stage.
-Among citizens living in the Occupied Palestinian Territories and in diaspora communities, practicing civil disobedience and nonviolent resistance has also been a widespread form of activism over the years.
+Due to this history of violence and oppression, resistance and pursuit of freedom and equality have naturally become an ingrained part of Palestinian culture.
+This collective resistance is expressed through political activism, with native intellectuals, academics, and activists playing pivotal roles in advancing the Palestinian cause on the global stage.
+Among citizens living in the Occupied Palestinian Territories and diaspora communities, practicing civil disobedience and nonviolent resistance has also been a widespread form of activism.

-This yearning to return to their homeland and live freely and safely among their people is also expressed in music, film and visual arts, which have proven powerful tools of educating the world about what’s been happening in Palestine and creatively illustrating the need for resistance.
-As you can see, resistance in pursuit of freedom, equality and justice has become intertwined with the identity of Palestinians and their culture, in Palestine and around the world.
+This yearning to return to their homeland and live freely and safely among their people is also expressed in music, film, and visual arts, which have proven powerful tools for educating the world about what’s been happening in Palestine and creatively illustrating the need for resistance.
+As you can see, resistance in the pursuit of freedom, equality, and justice has become intertwined with the identity of Palestinians and their culture in Palestine and around the world.

 The Cultural Life of Palestinians

-Despite the devastating setback that was the Second Intifada in 2005, the region has since experienced a cultural revival.
-At the heart of this revival has been Ramallah, the de-facto capital of Palestine.
+Despite the devastating setback of the Second Intifada in 2005, the region has since experienced a cultural revival.
+At the heart of this revival has been Ramallah, the de facto capital of Palestine.

-Considered a more liberal city than Hebron and Nablus, the people of Ramallah has revived and rebuilt the city from those days where much of the infrastructure was attacked by Israeli forces, and where Yasser Arafat was put under siege.
+Considered a more liberal city than Hebron and Nablus, the people of Ramallah have revived and rebuilt the city from those days when much of the infrastructure was attacked by Israeli forces and when Yasser Arafat was put under siege.
 Now, although not without its challenges, Ramallah bustles with the energy of a people determined to sustain the vibrant Palestinian community.
-With a constant selection of shows and performances mixing with resurging art and cultural scene, Ramallah has something to offer the culturally interested traveler.
+With a constant selection of shows and performances mixing with resurging art and cultural scenes, Ramallah has something to offer the culturally interested traveler.
 The city is a great example of restoring Palestinian culture through dedication over time.

 Palestinians are eager to show the rest of the world their culture.
 They have not always had the opportunity to do so and are therefore keen to share knowledge and allow international visitors to experience their homeland.
 They gladly engage with and welcome foreigners into their homes and communities, enthusiastically sharing with those who are interested.
 This hospitality and openness of the Palestinian people is sure to make your trip to Palestine unforgettable, as you will inevitably form lifelong friendships.

-Locals not only wish to show you Palestinian culture, but are equally keen to learn of other peoples’ cultures, customs and ways of being.
-This glimpse into others’ lives is like a window to the world; a world in which Palestinians’ are generally unable to experience for themselves due to the strict travel restrictions enforced by Israel.
+Locals not only wish to show you Palestinian culture but are equally keen to learn about other people’s cultures, customs, and ways of being.
+This glimpse into others’ lives is like a window to the world, a world in which Palestinians are generally unable to experience for themselves due to the strict travel restrictions enforced by Israel.

 On top of that, Palestinians are incredibly friendly!
 While in Palestine, you will be surrounded by people who genuinely want you to have an enjoyable experience in their homeland.
 As you walk down the street, you’ll likely hear friendly greetings like “Welcome to Palestine” or “Hello, how are you?”.
-Rooted in a strong sense of hospitality, Palestinians are generally very happy and open to having foreigners visit, even in the most conservative areas.
+Rooted in a strong sense of hospitality, Palestinians are generally very happy and open to visiting foreigners, even in the most conservative areas.

 Meeting New People in Palestine